Para Para: Choreographer groups

 Team SEF is another long-running official choreographer group.
 They strictly choreograph for the club event SEF.
-The name "Team SEF" wasn't popular until the SEF Gold club videos were first released around 2004.
+The name "Team SEF" wasn't popular until the SEF Gold Club videos were first released around 2004.
 The members around that time were Ichi, Omami, Rena, Yano, Shingo, Kahori, and possibly Satoko.
-After Velfarre closed in 2006, almost all of the members were replaced when the SEF event changed names to SEF Deluxe.
+After Velfarre closed in 2006, almost all of the members were replaced when the event changed names to SEF Deluxe.
 The members as of 2015 are Manami, Rumine, Kaihei, Kei, Mai, Shiori and Sakiko.